jaeseungyum/bem-sass/README.md

 ```

 #### ```block-prefix-default```
-Set default prefix for BEM block(e.g "b-", "c-"). the default is ""
+Set the default prefix for block mixin. the default value is "".
 ```scss
 @include configure-BEM((
   default-block-prefix: "b-" // Set default block prefix to "b-"